In this guide, we’ll be explaining how to create a Local Search Grid report.

 If you're a service area business it’s best to choose Google Maps here.
 This is because Local Search Grid uses the Google Places’ Autocomplete feature to find where a business is located.
-However, if you're a service-area business and not displaying your address in your Google My Business listing, the Google Places’ Autocomplete feature won't be able to find your location on the map.
+However, if you're a service-area business and not displaying your address in your Google Business Profile (formerly known as Google My Business), the Google Places’ Autocomplete feature won't be able to find your location on the map.
 To get around this we use Google Maps instead.
 When you give us your Google Maps URL, we are able to locate your business location from the coordinates set by Google in the Maps URL and use that location to plot a grid around it.

 Start typing your business name into the box labelled ‘Find your listing using Google’.
-Locate and click on the correct Google My Business listing from the list that appears.
+Locate and click on the correct Google Business Profile from the list that appears.